 Under the Caribbean Regional Oceanscape Project (CROP), the OECS Commission is developing innovative tools that aggregate and analyze marine data for improved decision-making over ocean assets through the concept of Mapping Ocean Wealth (MOW).

-During the seminar, stakeholders will get a better understanding of how these tools can be used.
+During the World Oceans Day virtual seminar, stakeholders will get a better understanding of how these tools can be used.
 Key findings and outcomes of the CROP Mapping Ocean Wealth will be revealed and discussed.
 The work undertaken thus far includes the production of several maps downscaled to the country level, including maps on coral reefs for recreation and tourism; coral reefs for fisheries value; distribution and value of recreational fisheries; and nature dependent tourism.

 Marine and coastal planners and data managers, along with representatives from various sectors including fisheries, environment, blue economy, green economy, as well as tourism stakeholders in the OECS, are expected to discuss the findings of this initiative and how the data collected can inform decision-making.

 The virtual event will also include a session on the sharing of experiences in Marine Spatial Planning (MSP) among OECS Member States and other Small Island Developing States.
-Under the CROP, Coastal Master Plans and Marine Spatial Plans have been developed for Dominica, Grenada, Saint Lucia, St. Kitts and Nevis, and Saint Vincent and the Grenadines.
-These plans were finalized and endorsed by lead ministries in these Member States in March of 2021.
+Under the CROP, Coastal Master Plans and Marine Spatial Plans have been developed for Dominica, Grenada, Saint Lucia, St. Kitts and Nevis, and St. Vincent and the Grenadines.
+These plans were finalized and endorsed by lead ministries in the five Member States in March of 2021.
 They set the stage for blue growth investments and offer a 15-year timeframe to support the transition to a Blue Economy through sustainable and equitable use of coastal and marine space, protecting coastal and marine ecosystems, and managing land-water interactions.

 The Caribbean Regional Oceanscape Project (CROP) is a project of the OECS, funded by the Global Environment Facility through the World Bank.
 It aims to move OECS Member States closer to a Blue Economy.